Save the Date for the 22nd Annual Occupational Therapy Graduate Research Symposium on Monday, April 20, 2026.

 Prepared For The Field

-Elizabethtown College's Occupational Therapy (OT) program is the second oldest accredited program in Pennsylvania, offers a combined undergraduate/graduate academic program in occupational therapy, which blends a liberal arts education with professional studies.
+Elizabethtown College's Occupational Therapy (OT) program is the second oldest accredited program in Pennsylvania and offers multiple pathways to becoming a registered occupational therapist.

 Occupational Therapy Pathways